 We recognize that there is still work to be done.
 A deep analysis shows the performance of our African American, Hispanic, Special Education and Economically Disadvantaged students remains lower than our all student scores.

 Student Achievement Strengths

-When comparing the 2022 and 2023 goals and scores, the following increases were made in the Meets category:
+When comparing the 2021 and 2022 scores, the following increases were made: